ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. There are some minor problems with some GUI
 2. Getting firebase to smoothly connect
 ### Progress - Robin
+1. Figured out the Gradle issue and am able to run and test things now
+2. Made a autehntication / and real time database
 ### Issues - Robin
+1. Not sure how to test it properly on the project
+2. It seems like I can't access firebase while Davids on it
 ### Progress - David
 1. Confirmed ER diagrams
 2. Started database